gbmhunter/blog/content/electronics/components/diodes/photodiodes/_index.md

 Below shows an equivalent circuit for a photodiode:

-{{% img src="photodiode-equivalent-circuit.png" width="700" caption="An equivalent circuit for a photodiode.
+{{% figure src="photodiode-equivalent-circuit.png" width="700" caption="An equivalent circuit for a photodiode.
 Based of the circuit in _Photodiode Characteristics and Applications_ by OSI Optoelectronics[^bib-osi-photodiode-chars-and-apps]." %}}

 `\(R_{sh}\)` represents the resistance in parallel with the current source, and is called the _shunt resistance_.
 You want this shunt resistance to be as high as possible, as this means more of the current is delivered to the load.
 Germanium photodiodes can have lower shunt resistance in the `\(1-100k\Omega\)` range[^bib-aac-photodiode-equiv-circuit].

 `\(C_j\)` represents the junction capacitance, cause by the depletion region of the PN junction.
 Junction capacitance effects the photodiodes high-frequency response, as the capacitances impedance drops with increasing frequency.
 Lower capacitance photodiodes have better high frequency response.
 The value of `\(C_j\)` is not constant -- in fact it is strongly dependent on the reverse-bias voltage. **The higher the reverse-bias, the lower the capacitance**.
 Thus you can improve a photodiodes high frequency response by reverse-biasing it at a high voltage.

-{{% img src="bpw34-diode-capacitance-vs-reverse-voltage.png" width="400" caption="A graph showing the junction capacitance vs. reverse voltage for the Vishay BPW34 photodiode[^bib-vishay-bpw34-ds].
+{{% figure src="bpw34-diode-capacitance-vs-reverse-voltage.png" width="400" caption="A graph showing the junction capacitance vs. reverse voltage for the Vishay BPW34 photodiode[^bib-vishay-bpw34-ds].
 You can clearly see the reduction of capacitance with increased reverse bias!" %}}

 ## Manufacturers